Skip to main content

 How do the attributions work?

-Once line item properties are added to a cart item they are never removed.
+• Once line item properties are added to a cart item they are never removed.
 So if an item is added to the cart during the attribution window, the item will have the hidden properties.
-If the customer then waits two days before purchasing their cart, the product discovery sourced item will still have the hidden properties and the purchased item will show up in your reporting.
+If the customer then waits two days before purchasing their cart, the product discovery sourced item will still have the hidden properties and the purchased item will show up in your reporting.- Attribution also applies when a widget on a product detail page prompts customers to purchase another product.
+For example, if a product suggested below the main options is clicked and added to a cart within 24 hours, attribution is still applied.

 Does Smart Cart Attributions contribute to RGR?